COSBlab/bat-MD/README.md

 **Contact**

-For any questions/information, please write to mbonomi_at_pasteur.fr.
+For any technical questions, please write to mbonomi_at_pasteur.fr.